You can listen to the audio version of this article.

 Online media provides a host of possibilities for disseminating research.
 Including video clips in journal articles, for example, can enhance traditional research outputs.
 Unfortunately, at the moment, online media is often viewed as an accessory to research; rather than as an important element in a unified research life cycle.

 To be a savvy scholar means trying to have a wider reach for public engagement and greater control over your message.
-As a researcher, it also provides you with opportunities to do things differently.
+As a researcher, it also provides you with opportunities to do things innovatively.

 To be a savvy scholar, the first thing you should focus on is your online identity.
 When you search for your own name, do you even show up on the first page of results?